 Furthermore, the symbolic meanings attributed to the eagle nose in some cultures are noteworthy.
 For example, in Persian culture, it is known as the “Shah nose” and is associated with elegance, high social status, and aesthetic taste.
 This nasal structure continues to be seen in many geographies as a sign of aesthetic diversity in human faces.

-What Is the Greek (Straight) Nose Shape?
+Greek (Straight) Nose Shape

 The Greek nose is known for its straight and narrow bridge, giving the face a smooth profile and aligning with classical aesthetic ideals.
 This nose type reflects a specific structure shaped according to the standards of beauty and grace frequently emphasized in ancient Greek sculpture.